puzzledsean/messengerbot/README.md

 # MessengerBot

-Playing with Facebook's new Messenger API.
+Playing around with Facebook's new Messenger API for experimentation.

 Basic starter Bot that echos the user's message.
 Hoping to incorporate natural langauge processing.